vsmysee/vsmysee.github.io/_posts/2016-12-24-rules-for-programmer.md

 Any fool can create a complex solution to a problem.
 It takes extra effort and care to refine a solution to make it simple, but still correct.

 Take the time.
 Put forth the effort.
 Strive for simplicity.

-What rules do you live by?
-So, those are my rules, but what about yours?

-What rules do you personally live by?

-What do you think is important to remember every day?

-Leave a comment below, and also, take a second to join over 10,000 other software developers who are part of the Simple Programmer community.